reworkcss/css/Readme.md

 `options`:

+- indent: the string used to indent the output.
+Defaults to two spaces.
 - compress: omit comments and extraneous whitespace.
 - sourcemap: return a sourcemap along with the CSS output.
 Using the `source` option of `css.parse` is strongly recommended when creating a source map.